Avoid HR Headaches: Stay Compliant without Legal Bottlenecks

 • Policy acknowledgment tracking with due dates, reminders, and exports

-• Targeting & access by role/org/location; confidential categories locked
+• Targeting and access by role, org, location; confidential categories locked

-• Exports (Audit Trail CSV, Acknowledgments CSV/PDF, policy packet PDF)
+• Exports (Audit Trail CSV, Acknowledgments CSV or PDF, policy packet PDF)

 Pitfalls and quick fixes (so you don’t invent risk)